NAU financial aid: frequently asked questions

 Yes.
 Eligibility is based on your financial aid “left over” from fall and spring semesters.
 You are not eligible for summer financial aid if you have already been awarded the maximum amount of federal financial aid (i.e., Pell Grant and subsidized/unsubsidized loans) for the aid year, which includes fall, spring, and summer.
 No application is required to request summer aid.
 Enroll in summer classes as soon as possible.
 We begin reviewing student eligibility in mid-April.

 Can I receive financial aid to take a winter class?
 Accordion Closed

 Submit an Application for Deferment of Winter charges for consideration which becomes available in September.
 Eligibility is based on how much aid you have for the spring semester.
 If you will receive enough to cover both winter and spring tuition, you might be eligible to have your spring financial aid pay your winter tuition.
 How it works: If approved, your winter tuition and fees will be paid when your spring aid is disbursed in January.
 You will not be dropped from your winter class; however, make sure you have budgeted for your class text and supplies since you will not receive a financial aid disbursement in December.

 I have additional educational expenses this year.
 Can these expenses increase my financial aid?
 Accordion Closed

 If your additional expenses fall into a category listed on the Budget Appeal form which can be found on the forms page, you can request a review of your expenses.
 If your appeal is approved, your total cost of attendance will increase by the amount of the expenses incurred.
-Approval of your Cost of Attendance Appeal is not a guarantee of an increase in your financial aid.
+Approval of your Budget Appeal is not a guarantee of an increase in your financial aid.
 You might already be awarded the maximum amount of aid we can offer.
-Carefully read the Cost of Attendance Appeal form for acceptable scenarios.
+Carefully read the Budget Appeal form for acceptable scenarios.